bodrick/awesome/TOPICS.md

 ## cloud-computing

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## cloud-management

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## cost-management

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## cost-optimization

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## distributed-training

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## finops

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## hyperparameter-tuning

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## job-queue

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## job-scheduler

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
 *   [quartznet/quartznet](https://github.com/quartznet/quartznet) - Quartz Enterprise Scheduler .NET
 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.

 ## llm-serving

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## llm-training

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## ml-infrastructure

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## ml-platform

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## multicloud

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## spot-instances

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## tpu

 *   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
-Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.

 ## version-control